-- Client and program files should, at a minimum, contain all information and forms required by HUD at 24 CFR 576.500 and the state ESG office, service plans, case notes, referral lists, and service activity logs including services provided directly by the shelter program and indirectly by other community service providers.
-ESG requires: - Documentation of homeless status (see above for the priority of types of documentation) - Determination of ineligibility, if applicable, which shows the reason for this determination - Annual income evaluation - Program participant records - Documentation of using the community's coordinated assessment system - Compliance with shelter and housing standards - Services and assistance provided - Expenditures and match - Conflict of interest/code of conduct policies
+Client files should, at a minimum, contain all information and forms required by HUD and the state ESG office, service plans, case notes, referral lists, and service activity logs including services provided directly by the shelter program and indirectly by other community service providers.
+ESG requires:

-- Homeless participation requirement - o Faith-based activity requirement, if applicable - Other Federal requirements, if applicable - Confidentiality procedures - All client information should be entered into the NC HMIS in accordance with data quality, timeliness, and additional requirements found in the agency and user participation agreements.
+- Documentation of homeless status (see above for the priority of types of documentation) - Determination of ineligibility, if applicable, which shows the reason for this determination - Annual income evaluation - Documentation of using the community's coordinated assessment system - All client information should be entered into the NC HMIS in accordance with data quality, timeliness, and additional requirements found in the agency and user participation agreements.
 At a minimum, programs must record the date the client enters and exits the program, enter HUD required data elements, and update the client's information as changes occur. - Programs must maintain the security and privacy of written client files and shall not disclose any client-level information without written permission of the client as appropriate, except to program staff and other agencies as required by law.
 Clients must give informed consent to release any client identifying data to be utilized for research, teaching, and public interpretation.
 All programs must have a consent for release of information form for clients to use to indicate consent in sharing information with other parties. - All records pertaining to ESG funds must be retained for the greater of 5 years or the participant records must be retained for 5 years after the expenditure of all funds from the grant under which the program participant was served.
 Agencies may substitute original written files with microfilm, photocopies, or similar methods.